 Cold Cap Chemotherapy Studies

-The cold cap chemotherapy treatment is not that complicated.
-Both of the studies, one from the University of California, San Francisco, and one from Baylor College of Medicine in Houston, used similar methods.
+Two studies, one from the University of California, San Francisco, and one from Baylor College of Medicine in Houston, used similar methods.
 The scalp-cooling cap is tight-fitting and placed on a patient’s head.
 It stays on for the whole chemotherapy session, and at least 90 minutes after.
 In the meantime, a machine pumps cooling fluid through the cap.

 Why it Works

 When your blood vessels cool down, they constrict, and the blood flow slows down.
 This in its turn slows the metabolism of hair follicle cells.
 This reduces the effects chemotherapy has on your hair growth.
 That cooling of the scalp works in this way has been known for some time.
 An older version of the technique involved several caps that had to be frozen and then manually switched out.
 Sometimes even regular bags of crushed ice were used.

 It is easy to understand that the new cold cap chemotherapy technique is significantly more efficient and comfortable.
 The results from the studies mentioned above were very positive.
 In both, more than half of the women kept at least half of their hair.
 5 percent kept all of their hair.
 The differing results depend on what type of other medications for the cancer the different women were taking.